fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-03-16】[PowerShell / DSC](https://github.com/PowerShell/DSC) - This repo is for the DSC v3 project
 * 【2025-03-14】[eclipse-zenoh / zenoh](https://github.com/eclipse-zenoh/zenoh) - zenoh unifies data in motion, data in-use, data at rest and computations.
 It carefully blends traditional pub/sub with geo-distributed storages, queries and computations, while retaining a level of time and space efficiency that is well beyond any of the mainstream stacks.
 * 【2025-03-12】[bincode-org / bincode](https://github.com/bincode-org/bincode) - A binary encoder / decoder implementation in Rust.
 * 【2025-03-12】[paradigmxyz / cryo](https://github.com/paradigmxyz/cryo) - cryo is the easiest way to extract blockchain data to parquet, csv, json, or python dataframes